menzzana/geipac/docs/index.rst

   *dom* for dominant

   *rec* for recessive.
-:-i,--ifile <file>: Specifies the input interaction variable file.
+:-i,--interactionfile <file>: Specifies the input interaction variable file.
 If no interaction file is defined, interactions will be calculated from available data.
+:-v,--covariatefile <file>: Specifies the covariates variable file.
 :-o,--outputdir <path>: Specifies the directory where the output files will be stored.
 If none is entered a result directory will be created automatically.